Since its initial release in 2014, the Brahma has maintained a reputation for being one of the hardest riding skis on any side of the mountain.

-While the requisite skill ceiling required to ride this all-mountain ski has definitely been lowered, it still works best for high level intermediate to advanced riders who spend most of their time on the front side.
+While the demands of the infamous Brahma 88 have definitely been lowered, it’s still the weapon of choice for advanced and expert skiers who spend most of their time on the front side.

 A retooled core doesn’t only mean it’s an easier ski to ride, it’s also a bit more playful and versatile than previous versions of the Brahma.
 Blizzard has also begun to scale the dimensions and materials with the size of the ski, giving a more consistent ride regardless of your preferred length.